Ouranosinc/raven-hydro/README.md

 ### Features

-- Download and compile the Raven hydrological model with `pip`
+- Download and/or compile the Raven hydrological model with `pip`
 - Multiplatform support (macOS, Linux, Windows, BSD, etc.)

 ### Installation